piepieninja/final-robotics-project/README.md

 # Final_Robotics_Project

 This project implements autonomous navigation of turtlebot2 in unknown maze using wall follower algorithm and hector_slam.
-The maze contains objects, which will be detected by RealSense
+The maze contains objects, which will be detected by RealSense2 Camera.

+Once detected, The robot will also be able to navigate to a given object autonomously.

 ## Installation